 If you want to get fitter without puffing, feel healthier and live stronger for longer, then tai chi can help you.

-At Kia Ora Tai Chi, Jocelyn and her team of assistant instructors are all qualified to teach a number of Tai Chi for Health Institute programmes, including Tai Chi for Arthritis and Fall Prevention (TCAFP).
+At Kia Ora Tai Chi, Jocelyn and her team of instructors are all qualified to teach a number of Tai Chi for Health Institute programmes, including Tai Chi for Arthritis and Fall Prevention (TCAFP).
 TCAFP is a evidence-based programme, which has been clinically proven to improve strength and balance and to reduce falls.

 A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, to promote TCAFP as an approved exercise programme for the “Live Stronger for Longer” campaign.
 Check out the video below for Frank’s story: